About the Project

-Our client is trusted leader in customized identification and large-scale authentication solutions, working with both B2C and B2B customers in USA and Canada.
+Our client is a trusted leader in customized identification and large-scale authentication solutions, working with both B2C and B2B customers in the USA and Canada.

-In 2015 Scandiweb successfully performed a migration of their online store from ZenCart to Magento eCommerce platform, including completed redesign of the existing website.
+Scandiweb has successfully performed a migration of their online store from ZenCart to Magento eCommerce platform, including a complete redesign of the existing website.

 It was decided to: